Saying no to a job offer? Yeah, it’s a bit of a tightrope walk. You want to stay on good terms with the company, but also be real about your decision.

 Dear [Hiring Manager’s Name],

 Thank you very much for extending the offer for the [Position Title] role at [Company Name].
-I appreciate the time and effort you and your team have invested in the interview process and your interest in having me join your team.
+I really appreciate the time you and your team spent getting to know me — it honestly made the whole process enjoyable.

-Thank you again for the opportunity.
-I hope our paths cross again in the future and wish you and your team continued success.
+Thanks again for the opportunity.
+I hope we cross paths again somewhere down the road and wish you and your crew all the best.

 Best regards,